 Whether a decorative ornament on a shelf or bubbling away in the oven or on the hob, a tagine is a wonderful sight at work and at rest.
 Fashioned from clay, ceramic or metal, decoratively glazed or left rustic, this curious Moroccan cooking vessel lets you whip up a one-pot feast for everyone in the room, then invites you all to eat from it.
 Let’s take a look at the origins of this clever cooking dish.

 Where does tagine come from?

-The tagine is believed to have originated with the Moroccan nomadic people, who cooked in a single pot over an open fire wherever they lay their roots.
+The tagine (or tajine) is believed to have originated with the Moroccan nomadic people, who cooked in a single pot over an open fire wherever they lay their roots.
 This portable oven then doubled as a serving dish for whole tribes to dine together.